 The main challenge of the AR for urban planning app was to show how the environment or the infrastructure of the city would change after the completion of a potential investment project.
 So, to some extent, it was about being ahead of the present time, showing the possible prospects of the future.

-The application was to show which ideas and investment projects would work in practice and which ones would rather not.
-At the same time, it was to combine the real and the hypothetical making of another wonder of virtual/augmented reality.
+The application was created to show which ideas and investment projects would work in practice and which ones were not the ideal solution.
+At the same time, its goal was to combine the real and the hypothetical making of another wonder of virtual/augmented reality.

-We devised a relatively easy way of making changes to the configuration of objects being displayed.
-It seems obvious that not all, even the most brilliant ideas are supposed to turn out equally good in practice.
+We devised a relatively easy way of making changes to the configuration of the displayed objects.
+Obviously, not all of even the most brilliant ideas will turn out equally good in practice.
 The AR for urban planning app provides a unique opportunity to visualize theoretical projects and then to decide whether they are worth practical implementation or not.

-The client sent us the information on the place where the investment projects were to be made.
-We then printed a huge poster that helped us check the application.
+The client informed us about the places where the investment projects were to be made.
+We then printed a huge poster that helped us verify the application.
 We got a list of required models and the development process began.

 A vision under construction

-The main objective was the conviction that even the best drawings and plans are not able to show the expected results of future investment projects we plan to erect in particular urban space.
-The client wanted to provide investors, as well as other people concerned, with the possibility of looking at a specific place and see new buildings and other investments which do not exist yet.
+Even the best drawings and plans are not always able to accurately show the expected results of an investment project.
+The client wanted to provide investors, as well as other people concerned, with the possibility of looking at a specific place and actually seeing new buildings and other investments which do not exist yet.

-Therefore, the AR for urban planning app makes it possible to verify the feasibility and effectiveness of theoretical concepts.
+This AR for urban planning app makes exactly that possible.
+It allows to realistically verify the feasibility and effectiveness of theoretical concepts.